alinex/alinex.github.io/_develop/alinex/filestructure.md

 The var folder contains everything that may be changed for the individual installations.

-It contains up to four sub folders:
+It contains different sub folders:

 - `example` - examples to be used as template for own configuration
 - `src` - the source files which will change with each update
 - `local` - local maybe changed files
 - `lib` - linked or compiled files from source overridden by local
+- `script` - additional user scripts

 Within these directories you will find the following possible structure: